webtactics/gloucesterpreschool/pages/contact/work-with-us.md

   key: Positions Vacant
   order: 1

-subtitle: "We are currently looking for permanent &amp; casual educators"
+subtitle: "We are currently looking for permanent & casual educators"

 ---